mathewqpmiller/mars-data-webscraping-mongodb/README.md

   <img src="BrandingImages/MongDB_Readme_CoverImage2.png" alt="Project Cover" width="700"/>
 </p>

-This project demonstrates the use of web scraping techniques to collect and analyze data from various Mars-related sources, leveraging MongoDB for data storage.
-The project was built using Python libraries like BeautifulSoup, Splinter, and Pandas to scrape key information about Mars.

-## What to Look For in a Good Web Scraping Target:
-Publicly accessible (no login required)
-Stable HTML structure
-No major anti-scraping protection (e.g., heavy JavaScript rendering) Content-rich (articles, datasets, tables, etc.)

-### Popular Alternatives for Web Scraping Projects:
-Here are a few beginner-friendly sites that are often used for scraping practice:
-#### Books to Scrape
-Great for scraping product listings, prices, and ratings.
-No JavaScript, clean layout.
-Popular for e-commerce-style scraping.
-#### Quotes to Scrape
-Simple layout with quotes and authors.
-Designed for practice.
-Easy pagination and search functions.
-#### IMDB (Top 250 Movies)
-You can scrape movie titles, ranks, ratings.
-More challenging due to structure but doable.
-Use with care; follow IMDB’s robots.txt.
-#### Real Python Blog
-Can scrape recent articles, titles, and summaries.
-Good for educational content and blog-style structure.
-#### Hacker News
-Lightweight and perfect for scraping tech headlines and vote counts.
-Static site with minimal styling.

 1. Markdown Cells: Use markdown cells to write descriptions, explanations, and comments as you progress through the project.
 This helps make your notebook more readable and organized.
 2. Testing and Debugging: You can test different parts of the project in separate cells.
 For example, test the request, check for redirects, inspect the raw HTML, etc. Then, debug it step by step.